storyteller613/riv/README.md

 ## 3. AWS: Adding Worker Nodes

 Go to compute section on the user's cluster and "Add a Node Group".
-Insert name, Node IAM (choose EC2 -> AmazonEKSWorkerNodePolicy, AmazonEKS_CNI_Policy, AmazonEC2ContainerRegistryReadOnly), Node Group compute configuration (use at least t3.small)
+Insert name, Node IAM (choose EC2 -> AmazonEKSWorkerNodePolicy, AmazonEKS_CNI_Policy, AmazonEC2ContainerRegistryReadOnly), Node Group compute configuration (use at least t3.small).

 ## 4. AWS: Steps for adding AWS EFS as a Persistent Volume

-### 1. From this url (https://github.com/kubernetes-sigs/aws-efs-csi-driver), copy and paste: kubectl apply -k "github.com/kubernetes-sigs/aws-efs-csi-driver/deploy/kubernetes/overlays/stable/?ref=release-1.3" in the terminal to install the driver in the user's Kubernetes Cluster.
+### 1. From this URL (https://github.com/kubernetes-sigs/aws-efs-csi-driver), copy and paste: kubectl apply -k "github.com/kubernetes-sigs/aws-efs-csi-driver/deploy/kubernetes/overlays/stable/?ref=release-1.3" in the terminal to install the driver in the user's Kubernetes Cluster.

 ### 2. Create an elastic file system on the AWS account: choose name, VPC for cluster, security group